joaoipiraja/joaoipiraja/README.md

     <td>
     <h3> About me 👨🏽‍💻 🇧🇷 </h3>
 <p> As autistic, having a more dominant left side of my brain, i've been naturally attracted to Computer Engineering because it is an area focused on problem-solving skills and logical thinking.
 And, above all, aimed at creating new things.</p>
-<p>Besides ,since high school at 2015, this is my hyper focus: research and learn, mainly, about microcontrollers and IOT, Deep Learning and IOS Mobile Development.</p>
+<p>Besides ,since high school at 2015, this is my hyper focus: research and learn, mainly, about Deep Learning.</p>
 <p>In my free time, 🎤 i am a speaker and activist on the cause of neurodiversity and the autism spectrum, furthermore, my favorite hobby is 🎨 drawing surrealistic illustrations and studying singing!</p>
     </td>
     <td>